Question: Can I Enter into a Contract with a Minor?

 - Voiding a Contract.
 A minor can decide to void a contract before reaching the age of maturity (depending on the state, but usually 18).
 The minor can make this decision at any time and even if the contract has been fully performed (both parties have fulfilled their contractual obligations)

 - Contracts for necessary items..
 A minor cannot dissafirm a contract for something necessary for life, nor can a contract with a minor for necessary items be voided.
 The problem is determining what's truly necessary.
 Examples of necessities would include food, clothing, and shelter.
+In one example, a minor took out a mortgage on a home, then tried to get out of it.
+The court held that the house was a necessary.
 Transportation to get to work to pay for living expenses might also be considered a necessary item; a court would have to determine this.

 - Entire Contract.
 A minor cannot disaffirm part of a contract and agree to another part of a contract; the contract is considered in its entirety.